-- A minimum amount of R247 500 is required. - The administration fee is 0,1% of your assets per annum, capped at an asset value of R4 million. - The investment base fees are 1% per annum. - In the event of your death, the benefits are distributed in terms of section 37C of the Pension Funds Act.
+- A minimum amount of R247 500 is required. - The administration fee is 0,1% of your assets per annum, capped at an asset value of R4 million. - The investment base fees are approximately 1% of assets per annum. - In the event of your death, the benefits are distributed in terms of section 37C of the Pension Funds Act.
 A spouse can continue with the in-fund living annuity.